folkengine/smartcitiesdata-wiki/VSCode-Elixir-Setup.md

 Here’s how to get ElixirLS working for VSCode!
 Please update with what works / doesn’t work for you.

+As of Sep 2022, ElixirLS complains about our elixir version being <11, if that dialog pops up for you while following these steps, you haven't messed anything up, we just have yet to up our elixir version to something more recent.
+The extension seems to function fine on our version, even with that warning.

 ## Benefits:

 - In editor “format on save”